 How long we keep your data for

-For any patient data, we keep this in line with the Records Management Code of Practice for Health and Social Care 2016.
-We do delete personal data sooner if we are told that the conditions in GDPR that allowed us to keep it, no longer apply.
+For any patient data, we keep this in line with the Records Management Code of Practice for Health and Social Care 2021.
+We delete personal data sooner if we are told that the conditions in GDPR that allowed us to keep it, no longer apply.

 The purpose of our app is to keep your health data permanently available for you.
 Medloop stores your data for as long as you are using the app or are registered with us.
 If you or Medloop end the use or you withdraw your consent, Medloop will delete your data immediately, unless we are obliged to keep it longer.
 To avoid an unintentional loss of your data, you have the possibility to retrieve the contents of your electronic health record in a common electronic format within 14 days.
 Until the deletion of the data after the retrieval by you, the processing of the data will be restricted (blocking).